 My last fight was not a positive experience.
-As I wrote in my last post, I performed very badly and it was basically a very underwhelming night overall.
+I performed very poorly and it was a very underwhelming night overall.
 On top of that, I was already on a losing streak.
 As I was walking back to the dressing area to get changed, there was a voice in my head telling me ‘you’re going to have to re-evaluate some things now’.
 Something needed to change, but I didn’t know what it was.
 I just didn’t understand how I could train so well but fight so poorly.
 I needed to get back to where I was a few fights ago.
 Did I even want to keep fighting?
 If I didn’t, did I still want to be in Thailand?
 What would be next?
 It was all very heavy.

 Usually, I always get straight back into the gym after a fight, often sparring the following day.
 There’s usually nothing that can keep me away from the gym, not injury, sickness or even having my wisdom teeth removed.
 This time, I really felt like I just needed a break.
 I wanted to completely separate myself from the gym and almost remember what it was like not to have that pressure on me all the time.
 Considering it’s a pressure that I put on myself because it’s something I enjoy, that wasn’t an easy thing to do.
 This definitely wasn’t a feeling that I was used to, but I embraced it and hoped that something different would do me some good.
 I considered it as a mental health break.
 A change of pace and scenery for the betterment of my well-being.

 A few days later, it was my birthday, which I celebrated by eating a nice lunch with a couple of my training partners.
 I spent the rest of the week resting, continuing to eat what I wanted and generally treating myself and doing things I don’t normally get the chance to do.
-I spent some time with friends outside the gym, bought myself a new phone, got my hair cut and even tried floatation therapy, which I’ll write about in detail in a future post.
+I spent some time with friends outside the gym, bought myself a new phone, got my hair cut and even tried floatation tank therapy.
 I just indulged in every way that I could, completely guilt-free.
 I’ve never understood people who always take lots of time off after fights.
 I always thought it would be detrimental to my progress and frankly, I’ve never felt like I deserved it.
 I felt as though on the pathway for success, there was no time for distractions or pauses.
 I did enjoy this, though.
 There was just so much negativity and confusion surrounding my situation that I needed it in order to recharge and clear my mind.
 I’m glad I allowed myself that time.

 I returned to training the following Monday feeling ready to spar again.
 In that first session back, I could immediately see where I was going wrong.
 I’d developed bad habits in my sparring and they were spilling into my fights.
 It was as if everything was suddenly clear to me and I could see how much my style had changed from the way it was when I was most confident.
-Master Toddy pointed it out, too.
 Here are the things I noticed:

 - I’ve become more reliant on defending than attacking.